skrub-data/skrub/doc/getting_started.rst

 ...     aux_table=aux,
 ...     main_key="airportId",
 ...     aux_key="from_airport",
+...     cols=["total_passengers", "company"],  # the cols to perform aggregation on ...     operations=["mean", "mode"],  # the operations to compute
-...     cols=["total_passengers", "company"],
+... )
-...     operations=["mean", "mode"],  # compute the mode of categorical features and the mean of numerical features ... )
 >>> agg_joiner.fit_transform(main)
    airportId  airportName  company_mode  total_passengers_mean
 0          1    Paris CDG            AF              103.33...
 1          2       NY JFK            DL               80.00...

+For joining multiple auxiliary tables on a main table at once, use the :class:`~skrub.MultiAggJoiner`.

 See other ways to join multiple tables on `assembling data <https://skrub-data.org/stable/assembling>`_.